saahily/VerbTopology/README.md

 - the telugu corpus is pretty small (~1400 sentences). might not get great clusters but worth trying
 - vedic verb morphology is... a lot. voice distinctions are really interesting though
 - need to handle sandhi somehow? or just trust the tokenization
-- look into whether XLM-R actually covers vedic or if it just pretends to
+- XLM-R probably treats vedic as sanskrit-ish... quality TBD
+- **key insight**: verb classes (Levin) are about argument structure, not just semantic similarity. "hit" and "break" are semantically related but behave syntactically differently (manner vs result verbs).

 ## References